GoraNetwork/gora-dao-smartcontracts/README.md

 - There are one Proposal and one Vesting contract per Proposal to make the GoraDAO as decentralized and permission-less as possible!
 - ABIs complying to ARC4

+As illustrated in following diagram GoraDAO on-chain architecture is focused on integration and interoperability with existing working Gora smart contracts!

+**Gora & GoraDAO on-chain architecture:**

 ```mermaid

 graph TB